hyosung11/Launch-School/Courses/JS130/Lesson-2-Advanced-Concepts/notes_edited_20220723.md

 console.log(counter); // 2
 ```

 At first glance, this code seems to illustrate variable scope: a function can access a variable in its surrounding scope.
-However, the reason why it can do that is that the function definition forms a closure that includes the variables it needs from the outer scope: namely, `counter`.
+However, the reason why it can do that is that *the function definition forms a closure that includes the variables it needs from the outer scope*: namely, `counter`.
 Thus, `incrementCounter` can access and update the `counter` variable.

 If a job interviewer asks you to provide an example of closure, this simple example may be a risky choice.
 Many JavaScript developers see this as a pure scoping issue.
 However, it really is closure at work, just in an unfamiliar context for some developers.
 If you use an example like this one, you may be challenged on it.
 You will have to defend your statement that it really is a closure.
 If your explanation isn't accepted, you may be in a spot of trouble.